-The extent of the sites to be protected is shown at Figure 10.
-Any development which might affect site LE4.1 and LE4.2 should be supported by a desk-based assessment which defines the significance of the asset and considers the impact of the development on the asset and its setting.
+The extent of the sites to be protected is shown at Figure 11.
+Any future development of the site LE6.1 must be supported by a desk-based assessment which defines the significance of the assets and considers the development's physical effects on the asset and its setting.

-POLICY LE5 - LANDSCAPE AND WILDLIFE
+POLICY LE7 - LANDSCAPE AND WILDLIFE

-New development in Tarvin should seek to:
+Where possible, new development in Tarvin should seek to:

-- Preserve and enhance the local character of buildings in the parish, by reference to the Village Design Statement; - Preserve existing green spaces that contribute to the local landscape identity (see Policies LE1-3 and Aspiration LEA 1); - Protect and enhance wildlife and ensure that, where mitigation would be appropriate, there is no net loss of biodiversity; - Conserve and enhance ponds, copses and significant individual trees; - Enhance access to the countryside through a wide range of properly maintained public footpaths and safe cycle routes; - Safeguard best and most versatile agricultural land to enable it to be kept in productive use.
+- Preserve and enhance the local character of buildings in the parish, by reference to the Village Design Statement; - Preserve existing green spaces that contribute to the local landscape identity; - Protect and enhance wildlife; - Conserve and enhance ponds, copses and significant individual trees; - Enhance access to the countryside through a wide range of properly maintained public footpaths and safe cycle routes; - Protect the countryside from the negative impacts of industrial development; and, - Recognise the role that keeping agricultural land productive has in preserving open countryside.